jbbremnes/BQNet.jl/src/examples/mixture_normal.md

 ##  Conditional Gaussian mixture data

-In this example, it is demonstrated how Bernstein quantile networks can be trained on data generated from a conditional mixture of two normal distributions and then applied to predict it.
+In this example, it is shown how Bernstein quantile networks can be trained on data generated from a conditional mixture of two normal distributions and then applied to predict the distributions.
 The generating model is defined as
 ```
-   Normal(μ, 0.25^2) + Normal(-μ, 0.25^2)  where μ ~ Uniform(-1, 1)
+   Normal(μ, 0.25^2) + Normal(-μ, 0.25^2)
 ```
-and the two component distributions have equal weights.
+where μ ~ Uniform(-1, 1) and the two component distributions are assumed to have equal weights.
 The synthetic data is generated in two steps
-* 50_000 samples from the U(-1, 1) resulting in 50_000 mixture distributions
+* 50_000 samples from the Uniform(-1, 1) to define the component means and thereby 50_000 mixture distributions
-* for each of the mixture distributions
+* for each mixture distribution
-  * 10 ordered samples as input variables/covariates
+  * 10 samples are generated, ordered and assumed to be 10 input variables/covariates
   * 1 sample as the target